 Dr. Fryer often uses a “fully secure” and movable suspended blue whale spine vertebrae to educate his patients.

-You will be greeted by one of our staff, and written history, with any symptoms and preceding related events, will be asked for.
+One of our staff will greet you, and a written history of any symptoms and related events will be requested.
 This should take no more than 5-10 minutes.
 You will then meet Dr. Fryer, and he will take a careful history, learning together what may have caused your symptoms.
 This may include viewing through VIHA’s imaging centre of any previous tests that may help diagnose.
 Before the first visit, Dr. Fryer asks that you pay attention to what activities, if any, aggravate your problem.
 He finds this information very helpful in identifying the pain generator in the arrival of an accurate diagnosis.
-A physical exam that includes an active range of motion and a neurological assessment will also be performed.
+A physical exam that includes a dynamic range of motion and a neurological assessment will also be performed.

-After a working diagnosis is shared with the patient, an educational explanation of the probable source of the pain is revealed likely using his dynamic disc models.
+After a working diagnosis is shared with the patient, an educational explanation of the probable source of the pain is revealed, likely using his dynamic disc models.
 Next, a plan of treatment is implemented and offered.
-The chiropractic table Dr. Fryer uses allows spinal decompression treatment in flexion, lateral flexion and extension.
+Dr. Fryer’s chiropractic table allows spinal decompression treatment in flexion, lateral flexion and extension.
 (Spinal extension decompression is something Dr. Fryer has developed over the years of clinical and research experience).

 There is no requirement to proceed at this stage, as some people utilize Dr. Fryer’s diagnostics experience.
-If treatment is requested, which is implicit, unless otherwise mentioned, a manual spinal decompression approach with the long and lateral axis is utilized with a focus on helping to restore balance through spinal alignment and joint spacing while allowing nutrient flow and circulation to the spine to occur.
+In the case of requested care, a manual spinal decompression approach with the long and lateral axis is used with a focus on helping to restore balance through spinal alignment and joint spacing while allowing nutrient flow and circulation to the spine to occur.
 Classic chiropractic manipulation may be used in conjunction with decompression.
 In general, manipulation is usually not performed on elderly spines.
 Here is the chiropractic table Dr. Fryer uses.